-- 4.1 This settlement hierarchy study adopts a GIS model to measure the sustainability of Calderdale's settlements.
+4.1 This settlement hierarchy study adopts a GIS model to measure the sustainability of Calderdale's settlements.
 The model has been refined based upon responses received to the questionnaire and consultation, and further research on approaches undertaken by other local authorities.
 This section of the methodology provides details of the final adopted model.
-5 'Amendments to the methodology' details the key changes made between the previously consulted model (November 2008) and this final version. - 4.2 The model employed involves the following key stages of work: - Stage 1: Identifying the assessment criteria principal services and facilities to consider, including identifying appropriate walking distances, journey times and land coverages for accessibility measurement. - Stage 2: Weighting the assessment criteria consideration of the relative importance of each criteria identified in the model and how to build this into the sustainability assessment. - Stage 3: Identifying the settlement hierarchy calculation and comparison of the relative sustainability of each settlement. - Stage 4: Areas of search consideration of areas with high sustainability ratings for potential future growth. - 4.3 To enable assessment of how well different parts of the local authority area perform against each sustainability criteria, the district has been split into 500m grid squares (a total of 1,586 individual squares).
+5 'Amendments to the methodology' details the key changes made between the original consultation model (November 2008), the fist published Settlement Hierarchy Methodology (November 2009) and this updated version (November 2013).

+- 4.2 The model employed involves the following key stages of work: - Stage 1: Identifying the assessment criteria principal services and facilities to consider, including identifying appropriate walking distances, journey times and land coverages for accessibility measurement. - Stage 2: Weighting the assessment criteria consideration of the relative importance of each criteria identified in the model and how to build this into the sustainability assessment. - Stage 3: Identifying the settlement hierarchy calculation and comparison of the relative sustainability of each settlement. - Stage 4: Areas of search consideration of areas with high sustainability ratings for potential future growth. - 4.3 To enable assessment of how well different parts of the local authority area perform against each sustainability criteria, the district has been split into 500m grid squares (a total of 1,586 individual squares).
 The model involves running an assessment of each criteria/indicator against each grid square across Calderdale.
 This results in an output of an individual score for each indicator, against each square.
 The sum of all criteria scores is then added together to provide the total for each grid square.